A new project

 Throughout the project, one thing has been constant: the gradual change of the UI towards simplification.

 Originally, the UI options were a bit more complicated than they needed to be.
-I and some select testers tested using the app in real life situations (AKA: we went out and captured time lapses), and it was clear more refinement could be done.
+I and some select testers tested using the app in real-life situations (we went out and captured time-lapses), and it was clear more refinement could be done.

-A few things in the capture screen UI weren’t 100% clear and I, even though I made the app, mixed up which settings I was changing more than once.
-(Glare from the sun and sweat on your brow can change the way you use an app).
-So, I redesigned the tabs to make it more clear which setting was selected and other UI tweaks.
+A few things in the capture screen UI weren’t 100% clear, and even though I made the app, I mixed up which settings I was changing more than once.
+Glare from the sun and sweat on your brow can really change the way you use an app.

 Logo design

 The concept was a camera lens with a spinning-circle shape to show a sense of motion.
-I did a few variations of it and may end up tweaking/changing it a bit later, but for now it works as a logo.
+I did a few variations of it and may end up changing it later, but for now it works as a logo.

 Setting up a landing page